 - To monitor and manage the nutritional value and quality of the grass/crop grown (essentially using it as a tool to identify a ‘hidden hunger’)

 - As a cross reference tool with soil test data to provide more confidence in data interpretation

-- As a verification tool to check if a foliar application or system is working
+- As a verification tool to check if a soil or foliar application is working.

 We use petiole (leaf stalk) analysis to assess the nutrient content of vines at a selected time in the growth of the plant.

-The concentration of nutrients in a vine vary from year to year.
-Uptake of nutrients is affected by seasonal conditions and other factors.
+The concentration of nutrients in a vine varies from year to year.
+The uptake of nutrients is affected by seasonal conditions and other factors.

-If we recommend a petiole test, your BioAg contact will do the sampling and arrange for the sample to be tested by the CSBP Soil & Plant Analysis Laboratory in Western Australia.
+If we recommend a petiole test, your BioAg contact will do the sampling and arrange for the sample to be tested.

 For more information about petiole testing, download the Petiole Analysis factsheet from the Australian Wine Research Institute (AWRI) website.